 Teens therapy began taking a huge place of importance after the Covid-19 pandemic.
 According to a systematic review published in the International Journal of Environmental Research and Public Health, adolescents worldwide experience significantly higher stress, depression, and anxiety levels due to the pandemic.
 In addition, youngsters have also reported an elevated frequency of consuming cannabis and alcohol post-pandemic.

-The review recommended that adolescents seek and use all therapies and available resources to glide through these difficult times.
+The review recommended that adolescents seek and use all therapies and available resources to help teens glide through these difficult times.
 In line with the systematic review, Danica Copp, a licensed therapist, found that teenagers have begun to report several mental health conditions, including social anxiety.
 We sat down for a quick chat about her teen counseling challenges post covid era.

 She noted that adolescents risk experiencing social isolation and loneliness post-pandemic.
 In addition, she offers suggestions based on her observations during her therapeutic practice.

 Danica (Dah-NEE-ka) Copp MSW, LICSW (MA)/ LCSW (VA) has a bachelor and master’s degree in social work (MSW) and she is independently clinically licensed in Massachusetts (LICSW) and Virginia (LCSW).
 Danica has over 30 years of clinical experience working with adolescents.
 She started out as a staff member at a residential facility for adolescent girls, and moved on to working at an emergency room as a psychiatric screener.
-For the last 15 years, she has worked in private practice.
-She reveals, “I have always had an interest in helping adolescents, and teen therapy has been one of my specialties.”

 What sort of problems/challenges are you seeing today with teens?

 Post-pandemic, I am witnessing a lot of social anxiety, due to which teenagers are having a really hard time being around others.
 They may feel they are being scrutinized by others while having a conversation with others, or feel that they are being observed by others in a social situation.
-This has led them to avoid social situations, which exacerbates the loneliness they already feel.
-Teenagers observe peers on social media who appear to have it “all together” and this leads to an increase in depressive symptoms.
-Most feel, “everyone else is out doing things without them”.

 In what areas do these challenges affect them?